conoro/hugo.conoroneill.com/content/post/any-certified-nut-allergy-friendly-restaurants-in-cork-city.md

----
++++
-title: "Any certified “Nut Allergy Friendly” restaurants in Cork City?"
+title = "Any certified “Nut Allergy Friendly” restaurants in Cork City?" slug = "any-certified-nut-allergy-friendly-restaurants-in-cork-city" date = "2007-10-15T18:36:12+00:00" id = 608 comment = false
-slug: "any-certified-nut-allergy-friendly-restaurants-in-cork-city"
-date: "2007-10-15T18:36:12+00:00"
-tags:
-id: 608
-comment: false
----
++++

 A friend of a friend is visiting Cork soon and is wondering if any restaurants can assure him that their dishes are nut-free?
 This person feels that many would use vegetable oil with nut traces when cooking.